-The Town of Carrboro is exploring the process of releasing a contract for a bike share system in conjunction with Gotcha, Chapel Hill, and UNC Transportation & Parking.
-Staff is hoping to implement a program that addresses equitability, accessibility (non-smart phone users, noncredit card holders, differently-abled users), and optimal locations for stations (about 10-20 bike share hubs) and use.
+The Town of Carrboro is exploring opportunities for a joint bikeshare system in conjunction with Chapel Hill and UNC Transportation & Parking.
+Staff is hoping to implement a program that addresses equitability, accessibility (nonsmart phone users, noncredit card holders, differently-abled users), and optimal locations for stations and use.
 Carrboro will continue exploring the integration of e-scooters, while assessing their accessibility, safety (including helmet use), and affordability.